accel-brain/accel-brain-code/subdir/README.md

 ## Related products

- Binaural beat and Monaural beat can be implemented by not only python but also JavaScript.
+ Binaural beat and Monaural beat can be implemented by not only Python but also JavaScript.
 I developed JavaScript library: [Binaural-Beat-and-Monaural-Beat-with-WebAudioAPI](https://github.com/chimera0/Binaural-Beat-and-Monaural-Beat-with-WebAudioAPI).

- As the kind of "Brain-Wave Controller", this JavaScript library is functionally equivalent to my python library.
+ As the kind of "Brain-Wave Controller", this JavaScript library is functionally equivalent to Python`s library.

 ## Description